rockstor/rockstor-doc/interface/docker-based-rock-ons/minio.rst

 MinIO Environment
 ^^^^^^^^^^^^^^^^^^^^^^
 MinIO needs values for three environment variables.
-"Web Portal Access" set to "on" provides a basic Web interface for creating and deleting storage objects on the MinIO server.
-"MinIO Access Key" and "MinIO Secret Key" are the username and password you will use on the Web interface and in your S3-compatible client software.
+"MinIO Admin User" and "MinIO Admin Password" are the username and password you will use on the Web interface and in your S3-compatible client software.
+"MinIO Console Address" must be set to the same port you chose in the previous dialog for "MinIO Admin Portal Port", but with a colon in front.  (":9001", for example.)

 .. image:: /images/interface/docker-based-rock-ons/minio_environment.png
    :width: 100%